dlg1206/discord-quote-bot/readme.md

 To exclude certain channels from 'Quote like' detection, copy the channel ID and add it the `BLACKLIST_CHANNELS` array found in [Commands.py](src/QuoteBot/Commands.py)

-Lastly, QuoteBot debug logs can also be found in the target `quotes` directory
+Lastly, QuoteBot debug logs can also be found in the current directory and print to `stdout` while running